 This newly-developed ‘standards-based’ apprenticeship has been designed with employers, for use with new recruits (or existing staff) who wish to gain the technical and practical knowledge required to work within the engineering sector.
 You will learn the essential skills to design new products and work in development teams using cutting-edge technology in CAD programming, 3D printing, machine manufacturing, air logic systems, PLC and robotic systems – all in a safe and supportive environment at the Oxfordshire Advanced Skills centre.

 This qualification is an Advanced Apprenticeship or ‘Level 3’ apprenticeship.
-It can provide you with progression routes onto higher level engineering qualifications – for details see the After your apprenticeship page.
+It can provide you with progression routes onto higher level engineering qualifications.

-Possession of GCSE grades A*- C or grades 4 – 9 in Maths, Science, English and Design & Technology would be desirable.
+Possession of 5 GCSE grades A*- C or grades 4 – 9 in subjects including Maths, Science and English is mandatory.

 - Health and safety in the engineering environment